List of The Haunted Hathaways episodes

 The Haunted Hathaways is an American sitcom that premiered on Nickelodeon on July 13, 2013.
 The first season was originally planned to have 20 episodes but was picked up to 26 episodes on August 21, 2013.
-Season 2 is the final season as no new episodes were confirmed at the 2015/16 upfront.
+Season 2 was the final season as no new episodes were confirmed at the 2015/16 upfront.

 As of 5 March 2015, The Haunted Hathaways has aired 47 episodes over two seasons.